kamranbekirovyz/versionarte/README.md

 );
 ```

-## 🙌 Handling the status
+## 🙌 Handle the status

 Obtained `VersionarteResult` has 3 parameters:

-- `status`: the status of the app.
+- `status`: (VersionarteResult) the status of the app.
 It can be one of the following values:
     - `VersionarteStatus.appInactive`: the app is inactive, user can't use the app.
     - `VersionarteStatus.mustUpdate`:  there is a mandatory update, user must update before continuing.
     - `VersionarteStatus.shouldUpdate`: there is an optional update, user can continue with and without updating.
     - `VersionarteStatus.upToDate`: the user is using the latest version.
     - `VersionarteStatus.unknown`: versioning status is unknown (some error occured while checking status).
-- `details`: Details for the current platform, including messages for when the app is inactive.
+- `details`: (StorePlatformDetails) Details for the current platform, including messages for when the app is inactive.
-- `errorMessage`: The error message if any error occurred while checking.

 Then, based on `VersionarteStatus`, you can decide what to do next.
 Here's an example of how to handle the different cases: